 Signs such as sudden endless hunger, weight gain, or a few inches increase in height may be more than just regular signs.
 Such signs generally indicate that your kid is going through a sudden growth spurt and that it’s perfectly normal!

 How Do Kids Grow?

 If your little one is growing 2-2.5 inches taller per year and putting on at least 3 kilos every year, your child’s growth is perfectly normal.
 This, of course, is just indicative and your child may be growing or simply be the same height, and gain or lose weight depending upon a few factors.
-Here is a list of signs of growth spurt in toddlers as has been gathered from several studies.
+Here is a list of signs of the growth spurt in toddlers as has been gathered from several studies.

 - Sudden and endless hunger